SammyYeboah/SammyYeboah/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Developing coding skills for Software Engineering👴.....I'm a beginner.🤸‍♂️🤘
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Full Stack Software Engineering @ALX👨‍🎓
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Creating apps🤖🚀🪐
-- 💬 Ask me about ...
+- 💬 Ask me about anything at all.😎
-- 📫 How to reach me: ...
+- 📫 How to reach me: https://www.instagram.com/sammy_d33d3w/ 👨‍🦳
-- 😄 Pronouns: ...
+- 😄 Pronouns: Him/He🙄
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love learning new technologies😛
 -->